An executive take on delivering business value with employee experience data

 If you’re not sure what it was you did, or why it’s inappropriate, let’s have a chat and clear up that misunderstanding.
 Sound good?

 A lot of previous templates deal with problems you spot first.
-But when an employee surprises you like this, it’s an opportunity for you, as a manager, to learn something.
+But when a good employee decides to leave, it's an opportunity for you, as a manager, to learn something.
 So definitely reach out.
-Let them know how surprised you were, and how that’s because you possibly weren’t paying enough attention, which you need to own.
+Let them know how surprised you were, and how that's because you possibly weren't paying enough attention, which you need to own.

 Hey _______,